ipfs-inactive/blog/content/post/90-ipfs-weekly-44.md

 ## Thanks for reading ☺️

 That’s it for this week’s news on all things IPFS.
-If we missed something, [reply to this email](mailto:newsletter@ipfs.io) and let us know!
+If we missed something, [send an email](mailto:newsletter@ipfs.io) and let us know!
 That way we can feature you in next week’s edition.